Beginner's Guide to Journaling

 Journaling Techniques for Beginners

-Gratitude Journaling: List 3-5 things you're grateful for each day to shift focus toward positive experiences.
+Gratitude Journaling - List 3-5 things you are grateful for each day to shift focus toward positive experiences.

 Important Reminders